-Video games, especially virtual reality, have been shown to assist in the treatment of pain and may even aid in raising pain tolerance altogether.
+Video games, especially virtual reality, have been shown to assist in pain treatment, and may even aid in raising pain tolerance altogether.

 For burn and trauma patients, daily wound care can be excruciating.
-The process of resetting breaks, enduring surgeries, or scrubbing wounds can be painful and exhausting.
-Fortunately, there is a light at the end of the tunnel, as doctors have discovered a way to take focus off the pain and onto other things, video games.
+The process of resetting breaks, enduring surgeries or scrubbing wounds can be painful and exhausting.
+Fortunately, there is a light at the end of the tunnel, as doctors have discovered a way to take the focus off of the pain and onto something else: video games.